advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Appendix.md

 **24 Read Committed Isolation Level**

 Put simply, the Read Committed isolation level ensures that any data read during a transaction is committed at the time of reading.
 It prevents the reader from seeing uncommitted or 'dirty' data.
-However, it doesn¡¯t guarantee that if the transaction reads the same data again, it will be the same; the data can change after being read.
+However, it doesn't guarantee that if the transaction reads the same data again, it will be the same; the data can change after being read.

 **25 Replication**